-Is the cost of braces stopping you from taking the plunge?
+Is the cost of dental braces stopping you from taking the plunge?
 We might have the solution.
 Your Smile Direct is one of a growing number of companies offering teledentistry, or direct-to-consumer orthodontics.

 Not familiar with this concept?
 It’s only been around in the UK for about five years, but now there are several companies that let you straighten your teeth with clear aligners at home.
 The idea is that, rather than having to visit your orthodontist every month or so, you get your aligners through the post and consult with a dentist online.

 To give you a clearer picture of how Your Smile Direct works, we’re going to work through the following questions in this article: